Last Updated on July 19, 2023

 - The International Civil Rights Museum is a must-visit.
 Detailing one of the most important moments in Civil Rights history, the museum is housed within a former Woolworth’s.
 This was the site of a famous Sit-In in 1960 by the A&T Four.
 Learn not only about this monumental moment in Black history in North Carolina but many more during your tour.

 - Greensboro Science Center is an excellent place to spend an afternoon!
 There is a zoo, aquarium, and even a ropes adventure course.
-It’s one of our favorite museums in North Carolina and highly recommend checking it out!
+It’s one of our favorite museums in North Carolina, and we highly recommend checking it out!

 More Things to Do in Greensboro (NC Travel Guides)

-Beyond Woods of Terror, McLaurin Farms, and these other Greensboro attractions, there are quite a few fun things to do in area.
-We’ve covered many of theme in these NC travel guides.
+Beyond Woods of Terror, McLaurin Farms, and these other Greensboro attractions, there are quite a few fun things to do in the area.
+We’ve covered many of them in these NC travel guides.